Man, 2 children killed in shooting in apartment parking lot

-COLUMBUS, Ohio (AP) — A man and two children were fatally shot in an apartment complex in Columbus, prompting a police search Wednesday for the suspects.
+COLUMBUS, Ohio (AP) — A man and two children were fatally shot at an apartment complex in Columbus in what a detective called “a targeted assassination,” prompting an intensive police search Wednesday for the suspects.
+Police Chief Elaine Bryant urged people who know what happened to come forward.

-The shooting took place early Tuesday night in the city's southeast side.
+The shooting took place early Tuesday night on the city's southeast side.

 The three victims were seated in a vehicle when two armed suspects approached and opened fire “without any apparent warning or provocation," police said.